Moths of North Carolina

 Click on graph to enlarge

 Flight Comments: Local populations appear to be single brooded.
 Brou (2018) observed adults from April though October in Louisiana, with a peak in seasonal activity from mid-July through mid-September.
+As of 2024, all of our adult records are from late-June through mid-July.

 Habitats and Life History

 Habitats: The larvae are polyphagous and can be found in a variety of forested and non-forested communities that range from mangrove thickets to dry scrub.
+In North Carolina, most of our records are from hydric sites such as rich savannas and wetlands with emergent vegetation.

-Larval Host Plants: The larvae are polyphagous and use a wide variety of hosts, including both conifers and hardwoods.
+Larval Host Plants: The larvae use a wide variety of hosts, including both conifers and hardwoods.
 Heppner (2003) listed over 45 genera that are used in Florida and Davis (1964) list numerous taxa based on specimen records.
 Examples of some of the genera that are used include Cupressus, Juniperus, Pinus, Acer, Acacia, Aesculus, Annona, Bobinia, Celtis, Cornus, Liquidambar, Lonicera, Morella, Quercus, Platanus, Rhizophora, Rosa, Salix, Smilax and Solanum. - View

 Wikipedia